ROCm/HIP/docs/how-to/hip_runtime_api/error_handling.rst

 HIP provides functionality to detect, report, and manage errors that occur during the execution of HIP runtime functions or when launching kernels.
-Every HIP runtime function, apart from launching kernels, has :cpp:type:`hipError_t` as return type. :cpp:func:`hipGetLastError()` and :cpp:func:`hipPeekAtLastError()` can be used for catching errors from kernel launches, as kernel launches don't return an error directly.
-HIP maintains an internal state, that includes the last error code. :cpp:func:`hipGetLastError` returns and resets that error to hipSuccess, while :cpp:func:`hipPeekAtLastError` just returns the error without changing it.
-To get a human readable version of the errors, :cpp:func:`hipGetErrorString()` and :cpp:func:`hipGetErrorName()` can be used.
+Every HIP runtime function, apart from launching kernels, has :cpp:type:`hipError_t` as return type. :cpp:func:`hipGetLastError` and :cpp:func:`hipPeekAtLastError` can be used for catching errors from kernel launches, as kernel launches don't return an error directly.
+HIP maintains an internal state, that includes the last error code. :cpp:func:`hipGetLastError` returns and resets that error to ``hipSuccess``, while :cpp:func:`hipPeekAtLastError` just returns the error without changing it.
+To get a human readable version of the errors, :cpp:func:`hipGetErrorString` and :cpp:func:`hipGetErrorName` can be used.

 .. note::

-    :cpp:func:`hipGetLastError` returns the returned error code of the last HIP runtime API call even if it's hipSuccess, while ``cudaGetLastError`` returns the error returned by any of the preceding CUDA APIs in the same host thread.
-    :cpp:func:`hipGetLastError` behavior will be matched with
-    ``cudaGetLastError`` in ROCm release 7.0.
+    :cpp:func:`hipGetLastError` returns the returned error code of the last HIP runtime API call even if it's ``hipSuccess``, while ``cudaGetLastError`` returns the error returned by any of the preceding CUDA APIs in the same host thread. :cpp:func:`hipGetLastError` behavior will be matched with ``cudaGetLastError`` in ROCm release 7.0.

 Best practices of HIP error handling: